eth-sri/soltix/README.md

 The semantically-equivalent mutations are based on the ideas described in ["Finding  Compiler  Bugs  via  Live  Code  Mutation" (Sun et al., 2014)](http://web.cs.ucdavis.edu/~su/publications/oopsla16.pdf), with various adaptations.
-They motivate the development of significant infrastructure to profile smart contract execution (in the "profiling" package) and evaluate expressions (in the "interpretation" package).
+They motivate the development of significant infrastructure to profile smart contract execution (in the "profiling" package), evaluate expressions (in the "interpretation" package), and generate code (in the "synthesis" package).
 The three described mutation types are implemented with only minor technical divergences (in the "mutation" package) from their original description.

 Algorithmic extensions were required to enable the application of binary operators to expressions of incompatible types: type conversions are applied where needed, with